-A blinking green arrow indicates that a job is being processed.
+A blinking arrow indicates that a job is being processed.
 To follow the processing progress, select the job in the Job browser list by clicking on its name.
 A progress bar and other information will be then available in the status bar of the Job browser window.

 Jobs can be stopped using the Stop button on the toolbar.
-Stopping the job may take a few seconds.
+The job will be stopped instantly.
 As the pages of the job are processed, they appear in the job browser tree and can be previewed, even if there are other pages to process.
-They can also be deleted, changed, moved etc.

-The job can also be sent for printing whilst it is still being processed, though this does not allow the possibility of verifying it on the screen or modify it.
+They can also be deleted, changed, moved etc. The job can also be sent for printing whilst it is still being processed, though this does not allow the possibility of verifying it on the screen or modify it.